 Adverse childhood experiences (ACEs) are potentially stressful or traumatic incidents that harm social, cognitive, and emotional functioning and undermine the safe, stable, nurturing relationships and environments children need to thrive.
 ASTHO works with state, territorial, and freely associated state health agency leadership, their staff, and cross-sector partners to strengthen jurisdiction-level infrastructure to elevate ACEs prevention.
 ASTHO also aims to increase knowledge and inspire ACEs programmatic, legislative, and leadership staff to establish policies upstream.
-See ASTHO's ACEs prevention webpages on policy, partnerships, and data to learn more.
+Visit ASTHO's ACEs prevention web pages on policy, partnerships, and data to learn more.

 Featured

-This roadmap provides concrete steps to complete the ACECAT asynchronously.
+This roadmap provides concrete steps to complete the Adverse Childhood Experiences Capacity Assessment Tool (ACECAT) asynchronously.

-Adverse Childhood Experiences Prevention Policy Toolkit
+Adverse Childhood Experiences Prevention Policy Tool

-State/Territorial Policy Considerations for Preventing Adverse Childhood Experiences
+State/Territorial Policy Considerations for Preventing ACEs

-Braiding and Layering Funding for Adverse Childhood Experiences Prevention
+Braiding and Layering Funding for ACEs Prevention

 Latest ACEs Resources